NRB-Tech/nRF5-cmake-scripts-example-base/README.md

 This is the base project template for [nRF5-cmake-scripts-example](https://github.com/NRB-Tech/nRF5-cmake-scripts-example).

-To recreate this from an empty directory:
+The steps to recreate this from an empty directory are:

 ```shell
 # create the directory